lite-corp/LeLonMo/README.md

     "web_path": "src/web", // Path for the web server files
     "letter_number": 7, // WIP : Number of letters available to the player
-    "dict_path": "src/dict/fr.txt", // List of all valid words, you can add your own "time_inactive": 3, // Number of seconds of innactivity from the client before being kicked out,
+    "dict_path": "src/dict/fr.txt", // List of all valid words, you can add your own "time_inactive": 3, // Number of seconds of inactivity from the client before being kicked out,
 	// The client is normally sending update packets every seconds "account_storage": "sqlite", // Method used to store user accounts, use default when testing "login_page": "/html/login.html", // Path to the login page relative to $web_path